EdsonSMartins/PP4-cheesecake_shop_V2/README.md

 **EPIC 4 - User Authentication:**

 This epic focuses on the foundational aspects of user management and authentication, ensuring users can securely access the platform.
-It includes functionalities such as logging in, logging out, password reset and user registration.
+It includes functionalities such as logging in, logging out and user registration.

 | User Story                                                                                                                              | Priority       |
 |-----------------------------------------------------------------------------------------------------------------------------------------|----------------|